libreERP/libreERP/README.md

 Installation guide for this project is as follows:

-The backend is Django powered to you can install it on either of windows or GNU/linux environment.
+The backend is Django powered so you can install it on either of windows or GNU/linux environment.
 I would recommend GNU/linux as you will be able to run the WAMP router server on the same machine.

 Build guide
 ===========